 - Try to use potatoes of similar size so that all the pieces cook evenly.

 - My favorite spices for either air-fried or baked potato wedges are paprika, dried rosemary, garlic powder, salt, and pepper.
 I like to combine sweet paprika with hot (or sometimes smoked) paprika powder.

 - Alternative spices: whatever you like.
-Either a favorite ready-mixture, curry powder, chili, other dried herbs like thyme, oregano or marjoram, and so on.
+Either a favorite ready-mixture, curry powder, chili, or other dried herbs like thyme, oregano, marjoram, and so on.

 How to serve air-fried potatoes?

 - As a light main meal with a dip and a salad.
 Try some of our favorite dips, like the Egg Salad with Greek Yogurt, Spicy Avocado Spread, Körözött, or Egg Leek Salad.

 - Chili sauce is great as well if you like things really spicy.
 And add a salad with Yogurt Dressing, Cucumber Salad or Tomato, and Avocado Salad.